moggiex/Raspberry-Pi-PHP/README.md

 ```

 See the example php files for more examples

+# Dependances

+- This library is used to provide the gpio commands http://git.drogon.net/wiringPi
+- And of course PHP & Apache (or other webserver)

 # Set up (basic)
 To be able to use this library you'll need the following installed on your pi: